 - COVID-19 vaccines: It is safe to be vaccinated for flu and COVID at the same time.
-We are still offering COVID vaccines at our Hillcrest and Fairview mass vaccination centers.
+We are still offering COVID vaccines at select Cleveland Clinic pharmacies.
 Patients who schedule COVID vaccinations at these locations will also have the option to receive a flu vaccine.
 You can also get COVID-19 vaccines at many scheduled primary care and specialty appointments.

 - Virtual Visits: Feeling like you or your child might have the flu?
 Speak with a healthcare provider from your mobile device or computer.
 It’s never been easier for you and your family to instantly access care at home or work with Cleveland Clinic virtual visits.